xincoder/GRIP/README.md

 $ python data_process.py
 ```

 2. Train the model.
 We trained the model on a single Nvidia Titan Xp GPU.
 If your GPU has the same precision, you should get the exact same results.
+The "training_log.txt" is my training log.
+If you download the code and run it directly, you should see similar outputs.
 ``` Bash
 $ python main.py